|

 Here are some commonly used horse racing terms.
 If

-Box Trifecta: Usually four or five horses are "boxed"
+Box Trifecta: Usually four or five horses are

-three placings, the punter collects for a winning trifecta.
+in the first three placings, the punter collects for a winning trifecta.

 Double: You have to correctly select the winner in two specific